github/docs/content/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/browsing-security-vulnerabilities-in-the-github-advisory-database.md

 {% endnote %}

+## Editing an advisory in the {% data variables.product.prodname_advisory_database %}
+You can suggest improvements to any advisory in the {% data variables.product.prodname_advisory_database %}.For more information, see "[Editing security advisories in the {% data variables.product.prodname_advisory_database %}](/code-security/security-advisories/editing-security-advisories-in-the-github-advisory-database)]."

 ## Searching the {% data variables.product.prodname_advisory_database %}

 You can search the database, and use qualifiers to narrow your search.
 For example, you can search for advisories created on a certain date, in a specific ecosystem, or in a particular library.